 This is the second of two introductory-level Spanish language classes.
 The focus will be on the continued development of listening, speaking, reading, writing, and culture.
 It is intended primarily for students who have more than one year of Spanish at the high school level or for those who have completed the first introductory course.
 Prerequisite: SPAN 101 or placement

 SPAN 161 Hispanic Civilization and Culture

 Introduction to the diversity of cultures of Spain and Latin America.
 This course is taught in English.
-Prerequisite: None development of communicative proficiencies within culturally significant contexts.
-Prerequisite: SPAN 102 or placement.
+Prerequisite: None

 SPAN 203 Intermediate Spanish I